ptessieri/Pickle-Duck/README.md

 ## 🏆 How to Play

 Navigate through creative levels, avoid obstacles, and collect as many items as possible.
-Master your platforming skills by dashing, jumping, and gliding to complete the levels and achieve the highest score possible.
+Master your platforming skills by dashing, jumping, and gliding to complete the levels and achieve the fastest time possible.

 Good luck, and enjoy your adventure with Pickle Duck!